 The pattern day trading rule, or the PDT rule, is perhaps one of the biggest issues new traders must figure out how to deal with.

-Beginner traders flock to the market with high hopes and excitement daily but are often discouraged by this rule.
+As beginners learn how to day trade with high hopes they are often discouraged by this rule.

 At first glance, it seems just like a way to keep the small traders down, but does it have a purpose?